Shayani-web/INFT5021-PROJECT_CODE_2025-SP2-203-Federated-Learning-Prototype-/src/FedAsyn_README.md

 ## FedAsyn.py – Asynchronous Federated Learning

-The `FedAsyn.py` file implements the **FedAsync** algorithm, an asynchronous federated learning (FL) approach tailored for distributed training across multiple clients—especially relevant in space-based scenarios like satellite constellations.
+The `FedAsyn.py` file implements the **FedAsync** algorithm, an asynchronous federated learning (FL) approach tailored for distributed training across multiple clients, especially relevant in space-based scenarios like satellite constellations.

 Unlike synchronous FL, which requires all clients to synchronize their updates at fixed intervals, FedAsync allows **clients to update the global model asynchronously**, reducing waiting time and supporting **intermittent connectivity**.